 We handle the entire proxy materials distribution and voting process for our bank, broker-dealer and fund clients.
 We offer traditional hard copy and electronic services for the delivery of proxy materials to investors and collection of consents; maintenance of a rules engine and database that contains the delivery method preferences of our clients' customers; posting of documents on their websites; e-mail notification to investors notifying them that proxy materials are available; and proxy voting via web or mobile app.
 We also have the ability to combine stockholder communications for multiple stockholders residing at the same address which we accomplish by having ascertained the delivery preferences of investors.
 We also offer proxy vote solicitation services for the registered clients of fund companies, efficiently managing the entire proxy campaign.
-In addition, we provide a complete outsourced solution for the processing of international proxies with the ability to process proxy voting in over 100 international markets.
+In addition, we provide a complete outsourced solution for the processing of all international institutional and retail proxies, including shareholder disclosure management.